vitorduarte/phonebook/README.md

 go test ./internal/...
 ```

-### E2E tests
+### End to end tests

-To run the e2e tests, make sure that the containers are not running executing:
+To run the end to end tests, make sure that the containers are not running executing:

 ```
 docker-compose down -v